tytydraco/yessleep/out/I_had_a_career_as_a_professional_mourner_during_the_80s_The_last_assignment_I_ever_accepted_nearly_got_me_killed_Part_2.md

 They saw my confusion in the mirror, gave me a lecherous smile, and continued.

 *“Color is so important, love.
 It doesn’t get as much credit or attention as it used to, but that doesn’t mean it’s lost its potency.
 Quite the opposite, actually.
-It’s a resource that’s remained relatively untapped, which means the potency has accumulated.
-Now, it's a wellspring.”*
+It’s a resource that’s remained relatively untapped, which means the potency has accumulated, gathering over time.
+Now, my love, it's a wellspring.”*

-*“What I’m saying is, it all would have worked just fine if you stayed.
+*“What I’m saying is, it all would have worked just fine if you stayed with me.
 You really were dressed for the occasion, Robin.”*

 And finally, I see it.
 He looks *like* Horus, but not exactly.